margo-K/autocomplete/benchmarks/README.md

 		x-axis: number of unique words in corpus
 		y-axis: time to search in linear search vs. prefix-tree-search

-*Add benchmarking for memory usage
+* Add benchmarking for memory usage
-*Add ability incorporate cProfile breakdown for function into report
+* Add ability incorporate cProfile breakdown for function into report

 ####TO-DO List:
--add more unittests
+- add more unittests

 ####Design Decisions
--determine whether another interface should be implemented (similar to cProfile's multiple interfaces; could possibly 'benchmark' the __main__ functions of two files)
+- determine whether another interface should be implemented (similar to cProfile's multiple interfaces: could possibly 'benchmark' the __main__ functions of two files)